moby/moby/docs/reference/commandline/run.md

 For in-depth information about volumes, refer to [manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)

-### Add bin-mounts or volumes using the --mounts flag
+### Add bin-mounts or volumes using the --mount flag

-The `--mounts` flag allows you to mount volumes, host-directories and `tmpfs` mounts in a container.
+The `--mount` flag allows you to mount volumes, host-directories and `tmpfs` mounts in a container.

 The `--mount` flag supports most options that are supported by the `-v` or the